johnx25bd/os-blogs/drafts/useful-tools/README.md

 **QGIS**.
 QGIS is an open source desktop GIS (geographic information system) program.
 With Q, users can load, visualize, manipulate and export vector and raster data - including into geojson and other formats.

-**gdal**.
+**GDAL**.
 The Geospatial Data Abstraction Library really deserves to stand on its own - it is an incredibly powerful tool to work with both raster and vector data.
 Many geospatial tools are built on top of gdal (including QGIS).
 With the library developers can manipulate spatial data in a very sophisticated way - but it is quite a technical tool to use.

 **[toGeoJSON](https://github.com/mapbox/togeojson)**.
 A quick JS library to convert KML and GPX to GeoJSON on the command line, in with Node.js or in the browser.
-From Mapbox.

-[**leaflet-omnivore**](https://github.com/mapbox/leaflet-omnivore). omnivore is a Javascript library that converts CSV, GPX, KML, WKT TopoJSON and encoded polylines to GeoJSON.
-This library works natively with Leaflet and can be adapted to work with other mapping libraries (like mapboxgl.js).
 From Mapbox.

 **[TopoJSON](https://github.com/topojson)**.
 Vector datasets can be quite large - making websites slower and the web developer's life more difficult.
 TopoJSON helps by reducing the size of GeoJSON files by efficiently describing line segments (arcs) so the same lines don't appear twice in the dataset.
 Note - to use TopoJSON you'll need to also use the [topojson client](https://github.com/topojson/topojson-client/blob/master/README.md#topo2geo), to convert back to GeoJSON.